No wi-fi on QF 9: The world´s longest flight without daylight

-The meals.
 There was a main meal, mid-flight, morning bakery and breakfast menus, as well as a free-for-all snack throughout the flight.
 Dinner offerings included, cheese ravioli with leek and mushroom cream sauce; and chicken with red rice and roasted Mediterranean vegetables.

 When the Kangaroo route first opened in 1947, people hoping to see Australia had to make seven stops over four days.
 Now we can do it in a single leap.